Chocolate Vegan Mug Cake (Oil-Free)

 Instructions

-• Next, add the dry ingredients–flour, cocoa powder, baking powder, and salt–to your coffee mug and whisk them together well.
-I suggest making sure that your flour is rounded (or heaping) tablespoons and the cocoa is level tablespoons.
+• Add the dry ingredients–flour, cocoa powder, baking powder, and salt–to your coffee mug and whisk them together well.
+I suggest heaping tablespoons instead of level, and the cocoa should be level tablespoons.

-• Next, add the wet ingredients–applesauce, maple syrup, non-dairy milk, and vanilla extract.
-Mix thoroughly.
+• Next, add the wet ingredients–applesauce, maple syrup, non-dairy milk, and vanilla extract–and mix thoroughly.

 • Add the non-dairy chocolate chips and walnuts if using and stir with a spoon or fork until folded into the batter well.
 I like to sprinkle a few more on the top as well.

-• Place in the microwave and cook for about 1.5 minutes.
-Some microwave cooking times may vary, but mine takes a little over 1-minute.
+• Place in the microwave and cook for about 1 minute.
+Mine takes 1 minute and 5 seconds.
+Some microwave cooking times may vary, but mine takes a little over 1 minute.
 You might want to check the consistency after one minute and add additional time if needed.
 I actually like mine a little fudgy in the middle.

 Video